check-spelling-sandbox/azure-cli/doc/shorthand_syntax.md

 ### use `??` in `Full Value` format

-Show help message of `--contant` argument when writing `Full Value`:
+Show help message of `--contact` argument when writing `Full Value`:
 ```bash
 az some-command --contact "{??"
 ```